 “I think that you have written the perfect introductory text covering environmental and natural resource economics.
 The production is first-rate – very clear and uncluttered, excellent diagrams and examples, well thought out discussion questions and problems.
 The choice and sequence of topics is excellent and you have provided for the right balance between the neoclassical and ecological approaches.
 It is a most appealing text.”

-Third Edition Materials
+Third Edition Materials and Sample Chapters

 - Chapter 8: National Income & Environmental Accounting